Artist

 Currently, the Artist Engagement Fund supports artists from the United States and Mexico and can only be accessed through an NPN National Partner organization.

-The Artist Engagement Fund is supported by the Doris Duke Foundation, the Mellon Foundation, and the National Endowment for the Arts.
+The Artist Engagement Fund is supported by the Doris Duke Foundation, and the Mellon Foundation.

 Doris Duke Foundation